SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

     icon: color_lens
 ---

 For day to day use, most developers will likely use the Cloud Foundry cli (cf-cli) often.
-With it's ability to push any code directly to your developer space, you can rapidly iterate on your application.
-This allows you to test code without needing to commit every single thought to git.
+With it's ability to push any code directly to your personal developer space, you can rapidly iterate on your application.
+This allows you to test code without needing to commit every single thought or whitespace change to git!

 ## Installation
-It can be run on a variety of systems.
-Pick the system you are using to install on:
+The command line client can be run on a variety of systems.
+To get started, pick the OS you are running:

 {{< tabs tabTotal="6" tabID="1"  tabName1="SUSE Linux" tabName2="Mac OS X" tabName3="Windows" tabName4="Debian" tabName5="RPM" tabName6="Source" >}}
 {{< tab tabNum="1" >}}
-To install on SUSE linux (either OpenSUSE or SUSE Linux Enterprise Server), you can install the cf-cli package with zypper:
+To install on SUSE linux (either OpenSUSE or SUSE Linux Enterprise Server), you can install the cf-cli package with `zypper`:

 ```bash
 sudo zypper in cf-cli
 ```

+This works on [OpenSUSE for WSL](https://en.opensuse.org/openSUSE%3AWSL) as well!
 {{< /tab >}}

 {{< tab tabNum="2" >}}
 To install the cf-cli on a Mac, the package is available in homebrew.

-If you haven't installed homebrew, install it with:
+If you haven't installed [homebrew](https://brew.sh/), install it with:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"